How to Use Apple Intelligence to Create Shortcuts on iPhone

 1. Search Use Model and select the ChatGPT option.

-2. Choose variable as Shortcut input and then add the prompt, "I have this photo.
+2. Choose a variable as Shortcut input and then add the prompt, "I have this photo.
 Describe it in one sentence, then generate 20 Instagram caption ideas".

 3. Add the Show Content action and select Response as the variable.